-Comment: Westpac's gender pay gap surprise - give me strength
+Cathy Murphy: Westpac's gender pay gap surprise - give me strength

 It is remarkably telling that almost 50 years after this country enacted the protection into law, compliance is being held out as some sort of accomplishment worthy of commendation.
 It is not.
 It should be a matter of course, and we are falling far short of any marker of success in terms of genuine equality.

-The alleged inability to attract women into positions of middle to senior management is equally infuriating.
+Pseudo wringing of hands about the alleged inability to attract women into positions of middle to senior management is equally infuriating.

 Firstly, the gender pay gap starts well before candidates are likely to be in line for promotion to management.
 It starts early, often after the first financial year of employment, and is generally perpetuated after that, growing like an imperceptible tumour that gets more and more difficult to excise.

 Further, the gap is not, contrary to popular opinion, explicable only by reference to women "taking time off to have babies".
 Those women who choose to take time out for maternity are frequently behind before they leave, with their absence exacerbating rather than creating the issue.

 Those women who do not have children, or take time off, rarely maintain pay parity with their male peers.
 Secondly, is it perhaps all due to the vaguely-described "occupational segregation" which is "hard to change"?

 There is no denying that we are all subject to a degree of cultural conditioning about the roles that might suit different types of people.
 Certainly, it can be hard to envisage a successful future in an occupation where there is no relatable role model, much less an internal mentor in a position of power willing to advocate for your advancement.

 However, any suggestion that we cannot choose to meaningfully impact outdated norms today, tomorrow and next week is manifestly defeatist.
 Generational change, as is often espoused, is merely a euphemism for decades' worth of procrastination and power protectionism.

 If it is imagined that there are no women out there right now ready to step up to the plate in all manner of roles, adjust the mind-set and look again.

 So what is happening?
 The answer is systemic and ongoing bias.
 Study after study shows that regardless of their education, skill set or experience levels, women are frequently overlooked or undervalued in preference to male candidates.